nickdavies/sockJS-UNIX/README.md

 ## Things to note

 In my usage of SockJS I enforce that you must have a `body` and a `channel` (which is not normally something SockJS mandates)

+# SockJS-UNIX Client

+SockJS-Unix also provides a basic client that can do the oposite of the server translation.

+The client listens on a UNIX socket (`/tmp/sockjs-unix-client.sock` by default) and will make connections to a given SockJS endpoint (`http://localhost:1334/' by default) whenever a client connects

+You can use this to write a client that can communicate with a SockJS server without having to write the client in node.

+The client can also talk directly to the server side UNIX socket (`/tmp/sockjs-unix.sock` by default) without having to use SockJS at all but provides the same interface as the client that talks over SockJS.
+You can use this for unit testing, healthchecks or reduce the amount of things you have to run when developing the server.

+## How To use the client

+First step is to run the server as in the above description

+Next run the client javascript with:

+    node client.js

+Which will start a sockJS client listening `/tmp/sockjs-unix-client.sock`

+Then you can simply run the example client:

+    go run example_client.go

+If you wish to run without the SockJS layer you can run the `example_server.go` and then run `example_direct_server.go`